akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202404/20240407000000/index.md

 Categories: cs-IR, cs.IR
 Keyword Score: 70
 Keywords: Retrieval-Augmented Generation, Retrieval-Augmented Generation, Retrieval-Augmented Generation, Information Retrieval, Large Language Model, Large Language Model, Summarization
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.04044v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.04044v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.04044v1.pdf" filename="2404.04044v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.04044v2.pdf" filename="2404.04044v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 <b>Information</b> <b>retrieval</b> <b>systems</b> <b>increasingly</b> incorporate generative components.
 For example, in a <b>retrieval</b> <b>augmented</b> <b>generation</b> <b>(RAG)</b> system, a <b>retrieval</b> <b>component</b> <b>might</b> provide a source of ground truth, while a generative component <b>summarizes</b> and augments its responses.
 In other systems, a <b>large</b> <b>language</b> <b>model</b> <b>(LLM)</b> might directly generate responses without consulting a <b>retrieval</b> <b>component.</b> <b>While</b> there are multiple definitions of generative <b>information</b> <b>retrieval</b> <b>(Gen-IR)</b> <b>systems,</b> in this paper we focus on those systems where the system's response is not drawn from a fixed collection of documents or passages.
-The response to a query may be entirely new text never.
+The response to a query may be entirely new text.
 Since traditional IR evaluation methods break down under this model, we explore various methods that extend traditional offline evaluation approaches to the Gen-IR context.
 Offline IR evaluation traditionally employs paid human assessors, but increasingly <b>LLMs</b> are replacing human assessment, demonstrating capabilities similar or superior to crowdsourced labels.
 Given that Gen-IR systems do not generate responses from a fixed set, we assume that methods for Gen-IR evaluation must largely depend on <b>LLM-generated</b> labels.
 Along with methods based on binary and graded relevance, we explore methods based on explicit subtopics, pairwise preferences, and embeddings.
 We first validate these methods against human assessments on several TREC Deep Learning Track tasks; we then apply these methods to evaluate the output of several purely generative systems.
 For each method we consider both its ability to act autonomously, without the need for human labels or other input, and its ability to support human auditing.
 To trust these methods, we must be assured that their results align with human assessments.
 In order to do so, evaluation criteria must be transparent, so that outcomes can be audited by human assessors.

 {{</citation>}}

-### (2/3 | 100/178) Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval (João Coelho et al., 2024)
+### (2/3 | 100/180) Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval (João Coelho et al., 2024)

 {{<citation>}}